You cannot manually enroll users at the student permission level to your Canvas class.

 If you have any of the following, follow the specified directions to have the user enrolled within your course at the student permission level.

 Faculty Evaluator: Contact Heidi Willis at (760) 795-6827 or email@example.com in the Office of Instruction when you need to provide access to a peer, your chair, etc. to conduct an evaluation.
 On the People roster, within Canvas, the user will be assigned the Evaluator role.
 The Evaluator role has the same permissions as the Student role in Canvas.

 Faculty may request to merge Canvas courses when they are teaching multiple sections of the same course in order to more efficiently share the same content across course sections, freeing up time for other instructional activity.
 This must be done prior to the start date of the course sections.
 For detailed steps on how to request combining of course sections, download the Combine your Class sections in SURF for Canvas guide.
 However, there are critical privacy issues faculty must be aware of if they choose to combine sections in Canvas.

-However, according to Family Educational Rights and Privacy Act (FERPA) regulations, students cannot have access to student information (including the fact of their enrollment) of students in course sections other than their own (with the exception noted below).
+According to Family Educational Rights and Privacy Act (FERPA) regulations, students cannot have access to student information (including the fact of their enrollment) of students in course sections other than their own (with the exception noted below).
 Because of this requirement, students are not allowed to interact within a Canvas course with students from another course section.